 Health Office Procedures During School Hours

-The Health Office is open from 8:30 am to 2:30 pm.
-If an emergency occurs during other hours, report to the Attendance Office.
+The Health Office is open from 7:45 am to 3:15 pm.
 One of the functions of the Health Office is to administer first aid.

 - A Student Pass must be secured from the teacher before coming to the Health Office.